Jonathan Rowe (footballer, born 2003): Club career

+Norwich City

 A youth product of Norwich City, Rowe signed his first professional contract with the club on 20 October 2021.

 He was nominated for the December 2021 Premier League 2 player of the month after some impressive performances for Norwich City's Under-23s.
 He made his professional debut with Norwich on 28 December 2021, coming on as a late substitute in the 68th minute in a 3–0 Premier League loss to Crystal Palace.

+His first-team breakthrough came at the beginning of the 2023–24 season, establishing himself through five goals in the first five games in all competitions.
+These impressive performances saw him awarded the EFL Young Player of the Month award for August 2023.

+Rowe was awarded the Sky Bet Championship Goal of the Month in January for the goal he scored against Hull City on 11 January 2024.